aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 that these rows cannot be trusted against this version, and the dataset walk they stood in for has to be paid again.

-## Units, not images
+## Level names

 The media-unit level is called `unit` rather than `image`, and this is the one piece of the vocabulary chosen for what it enables rather than for what it describes today.

-Every level name in the graph describes a *structural role*: `sequence` is "an ordered run", `instance` is "one labelled thing", `track` is "one identity across time". `image` was the exception — it named a medium.
-That was harmless while every dataset was a computer-vision dataset, and became a problem the moment it was not.
-A tabular dataset has exactly the same structure as an image classification dataset: one row per record, one label per record.
-It should reuse the graph unchanged.
-Being told its records live at the `image` level is, at best, a lie you learn to ignore.
+Every level name in the graph describes a *structural role*: `sequence` is "an ordered run" of `units`, `instance` is "one labelled thing", and `track` is "one identity across time", or "an ordered run" of `instances`.

+Each medium will have a familiar/colloquial term for the thing at each level.
-So the level is `unit`, and the medium's own word for it is carried separately, as data, by {attr}`.Metadata.unit_type`:
+This is carried separately, and can be referenced by {attr}`.Metadata.unit_type`:

 ```python
 Metadata(image_dataset).unit_type  # 'image'